 Discussion: RNA-Seq and Gene Expression

-Examining genes that are differentially expressed between and among populations in both controlled experiments and in the field provide useful insights into how organisms shift in response to external changes and can help predict future shifts to populations.
-By relating gene expression of different groups to environmental variables and/or other phenotypic/physiological measurements, we are also able to infer whether or not organisms are exhibiting phenotypic plasticity or shifting towards genetic assimilation of certain traits.
+Examining genes that are differentially expressed between and among populations in both controlled experiments and in the field provide insights into how organisms shift in response to external changes and can help predict future shifts to populations.
+By relating gene expression to environmental or phenotypic variation, we are able to infer whether or not organisms are exhibiting phenotypic plasticity or shifting towards genetic assimilation of certain traits.
 In this week’s discussion papers, Lohman et al. (2017) and Walworth et al. (2016) utilized transplantation experiments in natural and lab-settings (respectively), while Bernal et al. (2018) exposed two generations of a coral reef fish to heightened temperatures mirroring projected future climate change scenarios.
 In all of the above, there were significant differences among treatment groups, even if more standard (physical) measurements of fitness and phenotypic changes were not evident.
 All of the papers show how RNA sequence analysis can identify suites of genes simultaneously and robustly, though their applicability depends on how well reference transcriptomes are annotated and interpreted in the literature.

 Lohman et al. (2017) utilized transplantation experiments of lake and stream stickleback to see if there were baseline differences between the two populations, and how those compared to individuals transplanted from one ecosystem to the other.
 They extracted RNA out of the head kidney (to detect immune responses) and combined their gene expression data with parasite counts and other morphological traits of the different fish populations.
 They confirmed that native lake and stream populations were different from each other at a morphological, parasitological, and transcriptomic level.
 When transplanted, lake populations exhibited more plasticity than stream populations, even though it was expected that stream populations would have more plasticity due to their more temporally dynamic native environment.
 However, the authors explained that lake populations harbor more diverse parasite communities, suggesting that lake populations require a more varied immune response.
 Overall, there were both heritable and plastic differences that jointly contributed to differential expression between the two native and transplanted populations.
 One correlation analysis Lohman et al. (2017) used that other papers did not was the Weighted Correlation Network Analysis (WGCNA), which unbiasedly finds clusters of highly correlated genes with similar expression patterns.
-The benefit of WGCNA is that candidate biomarkers can be identified (in this instance, the MEgreenyellow, MEred, and MEpurple expressions) and correlated with other indices, like infection rates and parasitism.
+The benefit of WGCNA is that candidate biomarkers can be identified (in this instance, the MEgreenyellow, MEred, and MEpurple expressions) and correlated with infection rates and parasitism.
 In addition, their Linear Discriminant Analysis (LDA) provides a more robust way to visualize the response of treatment groups more than other related ordination methods alone (like PCA).